40 Ways Grocery Stores are Scamming You

-You try to pinch every penny you spend at the grocery store and even save a few extra with coupons, but you're probably still spending more than you should at the grocery store each week.
-Thanks to the psychological tricks of manufacturers, you're likely getting cheated—or at least manipulated to spend more—every time you walk in the door.
+You try to pinch every penny you spend and even save a few extra bucks with coupons, but you're probably still spending more than you should at the grocery store.
+Thanks to the psychological tricks of manufacturers, you're likely getting cheated—or at least manipulated into spending more—every time you walk in the door.
 We've compiled the most common grocery store scams supermarkets use to drain you of cash so that you can be a bit more aware of what happens when you walk down the aisles.
 Check 'em out, and then think about your own habits.

-1Hot, Fresh Fibs for Sale
+Hot, Fresh Fibs for Sale

 Many grocers have an on-site bakery that bakes bread, donuts, and other pastries from scratch.
 But others simply cook up frozen dough sent from outside manufacturers.
 "They arrive raw and we bake them and package them," one Costco employee wrote on Reddit of the store's cookies.
 "We do bake plenty of stuff from scratch (the 'Birthday' cakes, apple pies, pumpkin pies, etc.) but some items are brought in from outside and just thawed and packaged or baked and packaged."
 So while you think you're money is being spent on fresh items, you're really just shelling out cash for previously-frozen goods.
 That's not to say all frozen items are bad.
 For example, see these 46 Best Frozen Foods in America.

 You know that wild-caught seafood is better than farm-raised, but many grocers are pulling a fast one by saying farm-raised is actually wild.
 And that's not the worst of it; at some sketchy stores, the seafood you think you're buying is actually something else.
 For example, it's possible that the "scallops" are actually just punched out from the bodies of white fish.
 Talk about some fishy grocery store scams!

 Spice fraud is pretty rampant around the world, especially given that some of the rarer spices go for big money.
 It's not unheard of for spices like paprika to actually be made from leftovers of other spices.
 This can pose a serious health risk if you think you're getting one spice but it's something else.

 Adding a big squeeze or dollop of honey in your tea or on your oatmeal is a sweet treat, but much of the store-bought honey isn't honey at all.
 According to a Food Safety News report, as much as 75 percent of the honey sold at stores doesn't contain pollen.
 It's still made from bees, but all of the pollen is pulled out during processing.
 And according to the Food and Drug Administration (FDA), any product that's been ultra-filtered and no longer contains pollen isn't actually honey.

-7EVOO, Oh No!
+EVOO, Oh No!

-8Eggs That Aren't What They Seem to Be
+Eggs That Aren't What They Seem to Be

 Every store has a rainbow of produce lined up near the front of the store.
 Weird, right?
 Not really: Research shows that people feel better about loading their carts with healthy produce and that they're then more likely to splurge on other stuff in the aisles.
 It's bittersweet to us—we're just glad some of the healthiest whole foods aren't totally hidden in the back.
-(See #13!)

 You aren't imagining things; shopping carts really are getting bigger.
 The reason: Researchers found that people who used bigger carts ended up spending 40 percent more in the store—that's a big chunk of change.
 Instead, grab a basket (but ugh, aren't those also getting so big?!) or nothing at all if you really are hoping to only pick up a few things.
 And hey, check out these 17 Simple Ways to Save $255 a Month on Groceries!